xitrum-framework/scalive/README.md

 scalive <process id listed above>
 ```

+Just like in normal Scala REPL console, you can:

+* Use up/down arrows keys to navigate the console history
+* Use tab key for completion

 ## How to load your own JARs to the process

 Scalive only automatically loads `scala-library.jar`, `scala-compiler.jar`,